epinowcast/epinowcast/README.md

 #> 10:     2021-07-22       DE       00+      99  2021-10-01
 ```

-### Data preprocessing and model specification
+### Data preprocessing

+Before modelling, the input data needs to be converted into the
+“reporting triangle” format (see [our model description for
+details](https://package.epinowcast.org/articles/model)).
+We also need
+to determine metadata to facilitate the model specification.
+This
+includes the number of days of data to use for the reference and report
+modules, the maximum delay to consider, and, optionally, a grouping
+(i.e. age group, location, or both) of observations.
+We process reported
-Process reported data into format required for `epinowcast` and return
+data into the format required for `epinowcast` and return it in a
-in a `data.table`.
-At this stage specify grouping (i.e age, location) if
+`data.table`.
+At this stage, we need to specify a grouping (i.e age,
-any.
-It can be useful to check this output before beginning to model to
-make sure everything is as expected.
+location) if any.

 ``` r
 pobs <- enw_preprocess_data(retro_nat_germany, max_delay = 40)